Guide to frequent flyer credit cards

 The Emirates Citibank Platinum Credit Card allows you to earn Skywards Miles.

-There are credit cards from American Express, ANZ, Citi, Bankwest, NAB, HSBC, Westpac and Diners Club which allow you to earn Qantas Frequent Flyer points on our Frequent Flyer table.
-For your convenience names have been listed.
+There are credit cards from American Express, ANZ, Citi, BankSA, Bank of Melbourne, Bankwest, NAB, HSBC, St. George, Westpac and Diners Club which allow you to earn Qantas Frequent Flyer points.

 The official answer to this (from the Qantas Frequent Flyer program) is that credit card partners usually transfer their points across to the member’s account at the same time each month.
 So long as you have had points transferred previously, you can check your previous statement to find out roughly when each month points should be credited.